Ari-Zerner/journallm/README.md

 </journals>
 ```

-The journal name is derived from the JSON filename (without extension).

-## Authentication

-The first time you run the application with Google Drive, it will open a browser window asking you to authorize access to your Google Drive.
-After authorization, a token will be saved to `token.json` in the project directory, so you won't need to authorize again unless the token expires.
+This is the output of the `--save-journal` flag, and the recommended input format for providing your own journal entries with the `--journal` flag.

 ## Troubleshooting

+### Missing or invalid environment variables
+If you see an error about missing environment variables, check that:
+1. You have created a `.env` file in the project directory
+2. The file contains the required variables

+### Invalid input file
+If you see an error processing a local file:
+1. Make sure the file exists and is readable
+2. Verify that it's a valid ZIP file containing JSON files or a valid JSON file
+3. Check that the JSON structure matches the expected Day One format

 ### Missing credentials.json file
 If you see an error like `Credentials file not found: credentials.json`, you need to:
 1. Make sure your credentials file exists at the path specified in the `GOOGLE_CREDENTIALS_FILE` environment variable
 2. If you don't have a credentials file, go to the Google Cloud Console and create one as described in the Setup section

-### Missing or invalid environment variables
-If you see an error about missing environment variables, check that:
-1. You have created a `.env` file in the project directory
-2. The file contains the required variables (FOLDER_ID, GOOGLE_CREDENTIALS_FILE, and API_KEY)
-3. The values are correct (no extra spaces or quotes)

 ### Authentication errors
-If you encounter authentication errors:
+If you encounter Google Drive authentication errors:
 1. Delete the `token.json` file if it exists
 2. Run the script again to go through the authentication flow
 3. Make sure you grant the necessary permissions when prompted